Monday, September 26, 2011

 Welcome!

-Hello and welcome to Shawn Xun Gong's project portfolio!
+Welcome to Shawn Xun Gong's project portfolio!

-I have been creating software and games for 8 years since high school, and am going to graduate from University of Waterloo in January 2012,
+I have been creating software and games since high school, and graduated from University of Waterloo in January 2012, with an Honours Bachelor of Computer Science degree.

-Arrived at UW’s beautiful campus in Fall 2008, while adapting to a new study system, I actively got involved with many extracurricular activities: I created a music band with new friends who have the same pursuit; I joined the Computer Science Club and Game Development Club where I was able to communicate with peers and experienced alumnus; also I participated in a variety of sport leagues, such as the Soccer Intramural and Basketball Intramural, and helped my teams achieve good standings.
+Moved to Canada in 2008, I struggled to merge into this brand new culture, and got admitted into the University of Waterloo.
+Arrived at UW’s beautiful campus in Fall 2008, while adapting to a new study system, I actively got involved with many extracurricular activities: I created a music band with new friends who had the same pursuit; I joined the Computer Science Club and Game Development Club where I was able to communicate with peers and experienced alumnus; also I participated in a variety of sport leagues, such as Soccer Intramural and Basketball Intramural, and helped my teams achieve good standings.
 These activities brought me an enjoyable and meaningful life in Waterloo.

 In Winter 2011 I part-timed at RIM to help my manager build a new building system, which involved much fun and creativity; in Summer 2011, I interned at Mozilla in California, enjoyed the summer and contributed to the 400-million-user Firefox - you can see I being the actual firefox in the picture above!